Undergraduate Program Overview

-To gain admission into mechanical engineering, entering freshmen or transfer students with less than 12 hours of transferable college work must meet the University Freshman Admission Requirements.
+To gain admission into mechanical engineering, entering freshmen or transfer students with less than 12 hours of transferable college work must meet the University First Year Admission Requirements.
 Students who are interested in declaring mechanical engineering as their major, but do not meet the assured admission requirements, will enter with the major of pre−engineering.
 Note that while not eligible for admission to mechanical engineering, these students may be eligible for admission to other engineering programs at Texas Tech.

 Transfer students to Texas Tech or students who wish to change their major to mechanical engineering from pre−engineering or another major at Texas Tech must have completed a minimum of 12 hours of transferable college work that includes Calculus I (MATH 1351) and Chemistry I (CHEM 1307/1107) with a GPA of 2.5.
 Students must also meet the University Transfer Admission Requirements.